 Key differences between Unit Test vs Functional Test

 Let us discuss some key differences between Unit Test vs Functional Test in the following points:

 - Unit Test strictly follows the design document.
-While the developer is still coding, he passes the set of codes/functions through the automated testing to ensure in sync with the design document.
+While the developer is still coding, he passes the set of codes/functions through automated testing to ensure in sync with the design document.
 On the other hand, Functional testing can’t detect the defects if the test document is created from the design document.
-For effective functional testing, the test conditions should be created from Business requirements as this document specifies clearly the expected functionality of the software and the desired outcome, unlike the design document.
+For effective functional testing, the test conditions should be created from Business requirements.
+This document clearly specifies the software’s expected functionality and the desired outcome, unlike the design document.

 Comparison Table of Unit Test vs Functional Test

 The table below summarizes the comparisons between Unit Test vs Functional Test: